 Define your overall marketing strategy, pricing policy, sales terms, and method of selling or distributing products and services.
 To generate sales, consider what product or service attributes the company will emphasize, and how the company will advertise and otherwise promote its products or services.
-Provide a plan of action to market and sell your product or service to the target customers that you identified in the Market Analysis.
+Provide a plan of action to market and sell your product or service to the target customers you identified in the Market Analysis.
 Identify the different strategies you can use to build and grow your business over time.
 In this section, consider the risks the business faces, problems that may hinder marketing execution, and potential backup strategies.

 - Operational Requirements

 Focus on the ownership, business structure, and human resources side of your business.
 Use this area to introduce your team and the skills and expertise they bring to the table.
 Consider listing the Board of Directors (with their affiliations and experience), sharing an organization chart, and identifying key staff roles, responsibilities, and resumes of key personnel.
 Consider your staffing plan, number of employees, any facilities needed, or capital improvements.
 If your business requires manufacturing, explain the materials, sources of supply, and production method.

 - Financial Management